nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Alphanumeric | A character that is either an alphabet (capitalised and non-capitalised) or a numerical number.
 Command | Instruction entered by the user e.g. `list`, `exit`.
 Command Line Interface (CLI) | A text-based interface that is used to operate software, allowing the user to respond to visual prompts via typing commands.
+Graphic User Interface (GUI) | A system of interactive visual components for computer software, which allows users to interact via many visual components.
 CSV | A comma-separated values (CSV) file is a delimited text file that uses a comma to separate values.
 It is generally used to move data to and from programs such as Microsoft Excel and Google Sheets.
-Graphic User Interface (GUI) | A system of interactive visual components for computer software, which allows users to interact via many visual components.
+JAR | A package file format to combine many Java class files and resources (e.g. text and images) into one file for distribution.
+Source Control can be opened from the JAR file `sourceControl.jar` retrieved from our website.
 Java | A computing platform for application development.
 Source Control runs on Java.
 JSON | JavaScript Object Notation (JSON) is an open standard file format and data interchange format that uses human-readable text to store and transmit data objects consisting of attribute–value pairs and arrays (or other serializable values).
 Directory | It is where files in the computer are stored, or commonly known as folder.